Bryson DeChambeau swings the golf club really, really hard. Should you be doing the same?

 To strengthen the stabilizers in the hips that'll let you swing with a wider set-up, stand at address in an overly narrow set-up.
 It'll feel weird, but it's supposed to.

-From here, step your back foot out into a slightly wider than normal width set-up.
+From here, step your right foot out into a slightly wider than normal width set-up.
 You should feel a bit of tension on the outside of your hips.
-As you're stepping out, slide your right hand down the club until it reaches the head and the club is at waist height and parallel to the ground.

 Now, rotate back as if going into your takeaway.
 The deeper you rotate, the more awareness you should feel on the outside of your right hip.